 Dairy Farm Worker

 Dairy farm workers care for the animals and equipment used in milk production.
 Employees at a dairy may feed and water livestock, clean and maintain machinery and animal living quarters, keep records on the animals and monitor the health of cattle.

 They may also be responsible for assisting in the birth of calves and administering vaccines or other medications.
 Dairy cows must be milked daily, and dairy workers operate the machinery that extracts, purifies and stores milk, which also requires carefully following sanitation practices.

-The U.S. Bureau of Labor Statistics (BLS) reported that the median hourly wage in 2015 for farm workers, including those who work with dairy production, was $14.34.
-The BLS predicted a decline of 6% in the number of agricultural workers from 2014 to 2024.
+The U.S. Bureau of Labor Statistics (BLS) reported that the median hourly wage in 2018 for farm workers, including those who work with dairy production, was $12.77.
+The BLS projected little or no change in the number of agricultural workers from 2018 to 2028.